 1. What are your participant selection criteria?
 Who will participate in your research?
 Adults?
 Children?
 How will you identify and contact your possible participants?
 Approximately how many participants do you want to/expect to take part in your research?
 Where will you find the research participants you will need?

+Fyi, stakeholder refer to anyone who has a vested interest in your topic.
+A participant refers to the person who is willing to take your project survey or be interviewed.

 In selecting my participants, I will be able to consider where they are from, their specialization, the population I will be dealing with, and, more importantly, those who will be able to provide the kind of information I will need.

-Those who will be able to participate in the research are the stakeholders.
-Adults who have been affected either directly or indirectly by the rise in maternity deaths.
-Health practitioners, Local authority, and women within the affected community.
+Those who will be able to participate in the research are the stakeholders, adults who have been affected either directly or indirectly by the rise in maternity deaths.
+I will seek participants among health practitioners, local authority, and women within the affected community.
 I will be able to identity, contact all the participants by personally approaching the community, and identify them, use the local authority to identify them, and using the technology to find them in their working place.
 I will be working with about 60 participants whom I will be able to get in the community with the help of the local authority.
 Also, I will personally visit the community to get some of them whom I will be able to interview differently.

 2. How will participant safety and confidentiality be ensured?
 What types of consent forms will be applicable to your project?